limkimhoe/Docker-Python-Frontend-Backend-Postgresql-MySQL/README.md

    <br/><br/><br/>

-Next, we will repeat Step 5 and Step 6 in Step 9 and Step 10<br/><br/>
+To create another Frontend Container, we will be repeating Step 5 and Step 6 in Step 9 and 10<br/><br/>

 **9. Open Your Project in VSC:**
    - Open your project folder by clicking File > Open Folder and navigate to your project folder.<br/>